Log in links for this page

 • Non-profit organization

 Both the translation and certification must be printed on the letterhead of the certifying entity.
-The RMV will post a template that can be used in the near future.
-This page will be update when available.
+Refer to the sample translation certification below under the Additional resources section.

 Certifications must include the following information: